Skip to main content

 - scholarships are paid out later

-• What solution do I have if I don't have the required amount?
+• What if I don't have the required amount?

-You can take out a student loan at a bank.
+You can take out a student loan with a bank.

-The grants from the South Region (PRAME-internship and International Mobility Grant - studies) cannot be combined with other grants for international mobility.
+Région Sud grants (PRAME-stage and Aide à la mobilité internationale - études) cannot be combined with other grants for international mobility.

 The MESRI AMI grant can be combined with the Erasmus+ grant and the PMS grant.

-• How long does it take between the application and the grant?
+• How long does it take from application to grant?

-The time between application and receipt of the scholarship varies, but in some cases it can take several months.
-In some cases, the student may receive the scholarship at the end of the semester abroad.
-Therefore, it is important to anticipate this delay and to plan for sufficient funds to cover the costs of the first few months of study abroad.
+The time between application and receipt of the grant varies, but in some cases it can take several months.
+It can therefore happen that students receive their scholarship at the end of their semester abroad.
+It is therefore essential to anticipate this delay and ensure that you have sufficient funds to cover the costs of the first few months of study abroad.

-• Can I benefit from university housing during my mobility?
+• Can I benefit from university accommodation during my studies abroad?

-Not all destinations abroad offer university housing, so check beforehand using the housing platform of the targeted university.
+Not all destinations abroad offer university accommodation, so please check beforehand using the housing platform of your target university.

-• Can I benefit from an Erasmus grant if I have already been on an Erasmus program in previous years?
+• Can I get an Erasmus grant if I've already been on an Erasmus program in previous years?

-You can get an Erasmus grant for 2 semesters for the Bachelor's program and 2 semesters for the Master's program.
+You can receive an Erasmus grant for 2 semesters in the Bachelor's program and 2 semesters in the Master's program.

-• Do I need a passport to consider a mobility in Europe?
-And outside Europe?
+• Do I need a passport to consider mobility within Europe?
+What about outside Europe?

-For trips outside Europe (and the UK is one of them), the passport must be valid for 6 months after the planned return date in France.
-More information on the administrative documents to be prepared for the departure on the course calendar.
+For trips outside Europe (including the UK), the passport must be valid for 6 months after the planned date of return to France.
+More information on the administrative documents you need to prepare for departure is available on the course calendar.

 • Is there a network of former mobility students in my target destination?

-Yes, please contact the head of studies or the IR department.
+Yes, please get in touch with the course director or the IR department.

-• If I am not a European citizen, who should I contact to obtain a visa for this mobility program?
+• If I'm not a European citizen, who do I contact to obtain a visa for this mobility program?

 • Language requirements

-• How to know the level of foreign language required for the destination university?
+• How can I find out what level of foreign language is required at the destination university?

 Consult the country sheets for AMU or FEG applications (5th column).